 Find a helper.
 No one likes to do a chore alone.
 If dinner seems like a chore tonight, enlist some help.
 I know that it’s always more fun to cook when I have a child or my husband to visit with while we cook.
 Dinner comes together more quickly and we get to spend some good time together.

 The meal plan is there to serve you.
 There’s no law that says you have to make what you planned.
 What are some easy meals to make without needing to run to the store or grab pricier restaurant fare that you can serve as meal plan alternatives?

 If you do change to plan B, remember you’ve already got ingredients for plan A. Be sure to use those up so they don’t go to waste.

 Just do it.

-If all else fails, just bite the bullet and make supper.
-Any supper.
-Every night does not have to be a feast.
 We are so fortunate to live in a country where we can eat every night, let alone choose the menu.
 Don’t squander these gifts.

 Don’t get me wrong; I’m as obsessive a foodie as always.
 But, as I age, I’m learning to season it with a little realism.
 Unless you have unlimited time and money, you probably won’t always get what you want.

 And that’s okay.
 You can still have good cheap eats.